ibm-cds-labs/simple-data-pipe-connector-stripe/README.md

 ##### [Simple Data Pipe](https://developer.ibm.com/clouddataservices/simple-data-pipe/) connector for [Stripe.com](http://www.stripe.com)

-This repository contains the Stripe.com Simple Data Pipe connector.
-The connector should be used with latest version of the Simple Data Pipe implementing the [Simple Data Pipe SDK](https://github.com/ibm-cds-labs/simple-data-pipe-sdk).
+This connector uses [the stripe API](https://stripe.com/docs/api#intro) to fetch some or all objects and the [Simple Data Pipe SDK](https://github.com/ibm-cds-labs/simple-data-pipe-sdk) to store them in Cloudant.
+No data enrichment is performed.

 Need to load data from other sources?
 Check out the [connector repository](https://developer.ibm.com/clouddataservices/simple-data-pipe-connectors/).